 “the purpose of including hieroglyphs throughout this book is not to teach the ancient Egyptian language.
 Instead, the purpose is to introduce students to the alphabet so they can begin to recognize them, not unlike exploring ancient Greek for short unit, as is common in many Latin courses.
 More broadly, the idea behind learning these alphabets is to introduce students to the ancient world beyond Rome, which tends to get all the attention when it comes to antiquity.
 So, I hope you enjoy this introduction to ancient Egyptian hieroglyphs via Latin!”

 Olianna is different from the rest of her family, and finds herself excluded as a result.
 Have you ever felt that way?
 One day, a magical object appears that just might change everything for good.
 However, will it really be for the better?
 Can you spot any morals in this tale told from different perspectives?

-12 cognates + 12 other words!
+11 cognates + 8 other words!
+800 total length

 Mārcus magulus also has a few new features.
-There are two lists after chapters two and four that include summaries of what’s been learned so far.
-These short statements can be used to check understanding while building a sense of Olianna’s family dynamics.
-There’s also a choose-your-own-style epilogue where readers decide what best represents Olianna’s voice.
-Enjoy!
+There are two lists after chapters two and five that include summaries of what’s been learned so far.
+These short statements can be used to check understanding while building a sense of Marcus’ experience in Egypt.
+There are also some post-reading discussion questions that I’ve redacted in the screenshot below so as to not spoil the book.

 For Sets, Packs, eBooks, and USB Audio, order here